gabrielblain/PowerSDI/README.md

 A list with data calculated at the time scale selected by the user.
 If Good="Yes", this list includes:
 SDI: The NASA-SPI, NASA-SPEI.HS and NASA-SPEI.PM.
-DistPar: The parameters of the distributions (gamma and GEV) used to calculate the indices.
+DistPar: The parameters of the distributions (gamma and GEV or GLO) used to calculate the indices.
 GoodFit: The Lilliefors and Anderson-Darling tests goodness-of-fit tests.
 Normality: The outcomes of the two normality checking procedures (Wu et al., 2007 and Stagge et., 2015).
 If Good="No", this list includes SDI and DistPar.